 Q: Perfect Fit Guarantee: What if my new retainer doesn’t fit?

 A: Your retainer is made by state-of-the-art computerized equipment.
-This assures the product will fit perfectly to the impression you send us.
-As a result over 98% of our retainers fit perfectly.
+This assures the product will fit perfectly according to the impression you send us.
+As a result, over 98% of our retainers fit perfectly.

-However, if for some reason your retainer does NOT fit correctly, don’t panic.
+However, if for some reason your retainer does NOT fit properly, don’t panic.
 There are two possibilities.
-First, it is common for a new retainer to feel tight in the beginning.
+First, it is common for a new retainer to feel tight when you first receive it.
 This tightness is caused by slight movement of your teeth that occurs between the time you take your impression and the time you receive your new retainer.
-Just give it a couple of days.
-Your teeth will realign to the shape of the retainer and will feel more comfortable and snug.
+Give it a couple of days and your teeth will realign to the shape of the retainer making it fit comfortably.

-The second possibility is that something went wrong with the impression.
-If we don’t have a good impression of your teeth, the result is a retainer that will not fit properly.
-As such it may be necessary to take a new impression.
-If this is the case, please click here to order a “Remake Kit”.
+The second possibility is that something went wrong while taking the impression.
+If we don’t have an adequate impression of your teeth, the result is a retainer that will not fit properly.
+In this case, it may be necessary to take a new impression.
+Please click here to order a “Remake Kit”.
 Once you take a new impression, please send it back with the retainer that didn’t fit, along with the old impression.
-We’ll then make a new retainer from the new impression and promptly ship it back to you within the first 60 days.
+We’ll then make a new retainer from the new impression and promptly ship it back to you within 60 days.

 Q: How do I know if my impression is accurate?

-A: Click here for illustrations showing examples of good and bad impressions.
-Most people get it right the first time if they follow our video and written instructions.
+A: Click here for illustrations that show examples of good and bad impressions.
+Most people get it right the first time if given video and written instructions.
 Additionally, instead of sending just one set of impression trays, we send you one of each: small, medium, and large.
 The correct size tray assures greater ease and comfort as you create your impression.
 If you are still unsure about the accuracy of the impression, you can email a picture of your impression and we can help determine if it is suitable.